ninjaboynaru/stim-app-remover-cli/README.md

 Note that the `adb` binary file must be in the same directory as the output binary file `stim-app-remover-cli`

 ## How It Works
-Because the method utilized by Stim App Remover does not use root access, the apps are not completely removed from the pone.
+Because the method utilized by Stim Apps does not use root access, the apps are not completely removed from the pone.
 Instead they are _uninstalled_ for the main user of the phone but are still present on the system.
 They become unaccessible to the user and will not show up in the settings.
 The only way to re-instal them is through the adb cli tool or this application.

 **Android Debug Bridge** or **adb** is the tool used to communicate with your phone.
 If you want to do things manually, you can run the adb commands yourself
 **Install**